magento/devdocs/guides/v2.0/cloud/requirements/cloud-requirements-git.md

 This page lists detailed requirements for using Git with Magento Enterprise Cloud Edition.

 ### Source control with Git {#cloud-require-git}
 Any change you make to your Magento Enterprise Cloud Edition project must be committed to a Git repository.
 You can use either the repository provided with your account or you can use your own private account on GitHub.
-For more information, see [Magento Enterprise Cloud Edition repositories]({{page.baseurl}}cloud/before/before-repos.html).

 If you don't already have an account, we'll create one for you.
 However, if you have a GitHub account and you're already using it in a development workflow, we recommend you use it.